- 1 cup all-purpose flour

 - In a large bowl, combine the flour, sugar, baking powder, salt and cinnamon.
 Stir in the milk just until combined; fold in peaches.
 Spread into a greased 8-in. square baking dish.

 - In a large saucepan, combine the water, sugars, butter and nutmeg.
-Bring to boil, stirring until sugars are dissolved.
+Bring to a boil, stirring until sugars are dissolved.
 Pour over top.
 Bake at 400° for 40-50 minutes or until filling is bubbly and a toothpick inserted in topping comes out clean.
 Serve warm or cold with cream.
 Yield: 8 servings.

 Reviews forTennessee Peach Pudding